 What we do with your data

-The core activities we carry out with you data enable us to:
+The core activities we carry out with your data enable us to:

-- send information to you about the Institute;
+- send information to you about the Company and Legatum;

 - administer membership scheme(s);

-- build support for the Institute through various fundraising and marketing activities;
+- build support for the Company and Legatum through various marketing activities;